 The maker of Seroquel XR, AstraZeneca, publishes that the drug may increase depressive symptoms and raise the risk for suicidal thoughts and/or behaviors in children and young adults.
 It should therefore be used with caution in this population.
 Around 1 percent of people taking Seroquel may experience a life-threatening neuroleptic malignant syndrome, which is indicated by fever, sweating, confusion, and significant muscle stiffness, the National Alliance on Mental Illness (NAMI) reports.

 Abuse of Seroquel may also cause an overdose, when the toxic effects of the drug overwhelm body systems.
-Symptoms include nausea, vomiting, weakness, extreme thirst, mood changes, and tingling in extremities.
+Most common symptoms are drowsiness, dizziness, fainting, increased heartbeat, and decreased blood pressure.

 An overdose is considered a medical emergency, and immediate professional help should be sought if overdose is suspected.